CompuCell3D/PythonScriptingManual/docs/transition_to_cc3d_4.rst

 3. Changes how we declare ``Steppable`` class

-4. changes in main Python script
+4. Changes in main Python script

 Main Python Script
 ------------------